briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

-    9. _(9)_ Design sites to minimize the number of stream crossings and the width of associated disturbance in order to minimize the Village of Chagrin Falls’ future expenses related to the maintenance and repair of stream crossings.
+    9. _(9)_ Design sites to minimize the number of stream crossings and the width of associated disturbance in order to minimize the Village of Chagrin Falls' future expenses related to the maintenance and repair of stream crossings.

     10. _(10)_ Maintain, promote, and re-establish conditions necessary for